-A smart, mown, green lawn is undoubtably becoming more difficult to maintain in our increasingly unstable climate conditions, especially in exceptionally dry weather like the droughts we have had for the last two summers in Norfolk.
+A smart, mown, green lawn is undoubtably becoming more difficult to maintain in our increasingly unstable climate conditions, especially in exceptionally dry weather like the droughts we frequently have in Norfolk.
 The good news is that by less intensive lawn care you can save on some of that hard work and precious water – and help our precious pollinators too.

 Research by gardeners across the UK (Plantlife’s “Every Flower Counts” campaign) has shown that lawns cut every 4 weeks offer up to 10 times more nectar for bees, hoverflies, butterflies, beetles, and other pollinating insects.
 This is because many of our lawns contain perennial wildflowers like white clover, selfheal and bird’s foot trefoil that just need the chance to grow taller and flower, producing even more nectar after a monthly trim, as long as you mow no lower than about 5 cms.

-You can encourage even more wildlife value from your lawn if you leave another patch or two of lawn completely uncut throughout the summer – maybe in a corner further from the house, ideally closer to shrubs or trees.
+You can encourage even more wildlife value from your lawn if you leave another patch or two of lawn completely uncut until early spring – maybe in a corner further from the house, ideally closer to shrubs or trees.
 This will allow the grasses to grow tall and flower, together with a wider variety of other lovely wildflowers, including ox-eye daisy, knapweed and scabious, that don’t adapt to regular mowing.
-Moths, butterflies, grasshoppers and a host of other insects will make this their home, and it will also be a safe haven for frogs, toads and hedgehogs.
+Moths, brown butterflies, grasshoppers and a host of other insects will make this their home, and it will also be a safe haven for frogs, toads and hedgehogs.

 Managing your mini meadow in the right way is important.
 As well as only cutting roughly once a month, make sure that you always remove grass cuttings so that you encourage continuing wildflower diversity.
 If you have enough garden space you might add this to a “habitat pile” that can provide a home for a hibernating hedgehog and other garden wildlife.